oqolarte/oblong/content/project/alwayscarry.md

 ## 'Dropping' Content

+In e-commerce jargon, "dropping" means putting up new items in the shop.

 The current way involves a lot of friction on our side, to be honest.
 This is one of the drawbacks of going static: doing things "manually."